kumarSaurabh27/api-bundle/README.md

 Installation
 --------------
-This bundle can be easily integrated into any Symfony application (though it is recommended that you're using [Symfony 4][3], or your project has a dependency on [Symfony Flex][4], as things have changed drastically with the newer Symfony versions).
+This bundle can be easily integrated into any Symfony application (though it is recommended that you're using [Symfony 4][3] as things have changed drastically with the newer Symfony versions).
 Before continuing, make sure that you're using PHP 7 or higher and have [Composer][5] installed.

 To require the core framework bundle into your symfony project, simply run the following from your project root: